The Jeepster hasn't moved in over a month, but Gary sure has been. The

 and I walked around looking at cars with my dad, my Uncle Mark, and Tom.
 We were

 Jeepster.
-This one was our favorite color red.
-She insisted that I
+This one was our favorite color, red.
+I

-check it out and she dragged all of us over to see it.
+checked it out and dragged all of us over to see it.
 Of course it was in

 it.
 The little Jeepster was getting plenty of attention from everyone that